-Burrowed back underneath the Ile de La Citie towards the foundations of Notre Dame Cathedral.
+Burrowed back, beneath the Île de la Cité, towards the foundations of Notre Dame Cathedral.

 Perhaps Paris is now also more bleak, and monochromatic?

-All those fond memories from childhood of trying to dam water flows, now exceeded by the pleasure of seeing it flow freely, from a previously vegetation filled mire.
-And we now know where many frogs and toads seek to hang out in these miserable conditions … lurking in the mud and decaying leaves at the side of many of these ditches.
+All those fond memories from childhood of trying to dam water flows, are now exceeded by the pleasure of seeing it flow freely, from a previously vegetation filled mire.
+And we now know where many frogs and toads seek to hang out in these miserable conditions, lurking in the mud and decaying leaves at the side of many of these ditches.

-All activity no doubt frowned on by downstream Monbiot influenced urbanites.
+All this activity would no doubt be frowned on, by downstream Monbiot influenced urbanites.
 But traces of previous pre-JCB era hard graft were revealed.
-Clearly attempts to make something out of this land came to light in this exquisitely constructed and still flowing French drain exit found at the base of the hill.
-If it runs up to the house, that’s a heck of a lot of effort involved centuries ago, to make something more useful from this land.
+Evidence of earlier hard graft, came to light in this exquisitely constructed, and still flowing, French drain exit found at the base of the hill.
+If it runs up to the house, that’s a heck of a lot of effort involved centuries ago, to make something more productive, from this land.

-A huge December treat, and now the 8 or so clumps big enough to contemplate snipping some prunings to lift the senses indoors too.
+A huge December treat, and the 8 or so thickets are now big enough to contemplate snipping some buds, to lift the senses indoors too.

-The world’s leaders have now returned from the mega Paris climate change event, with apparently solid agreement that things need to change to mitigate further global warming, but specific details seem limited, and at a domestic level, one wonders about any rationality in policy after the example of the continued fudging of a decision over Heathrow expansion.
+The world’s leaders have now returned from their mega Paris climate change event, with apparently solid agreement, that things need to change to mitigate further global warming, but specific details seem limited, and at a domestic level one wonders about any rationality in policy, after the example of the continued fudging of a decision over Heathrow expansion.

 So what is really green these days anyway?

 Well, Doublet’s (our ram), raddled chest certainly is.
-Powdered lime wash pigment and axle grease smeared on, was rapidly dispensed on to several ewe’s rumps within 24 hours of him being introduced to his harem.
-Much delayed, but a conscious decision on our part to see how lambs fare when born a few weeks later than the more usual early spring births.
+Powdered lime wash pigment and axle grease smeared on, was rapidly transferred onto several ewe’s rumps within 24 hours of him being introduced to his harem.
+Much delayed, but a conscious decision on our part to see how lambs fare when born a few weeks later, than the more usual early spring births.

-Mobile phone reception is only possible, (about 50% of the time), with the phone held at arm’s length, in one specific location in just one of our tiny windows, and even then the signal strength varies from non- existent to poor.
+Mobile phone reception is only possible, about 50% of the time, with the phone held at arm’s length, in one specific location in just one of our tiny windows, and even then the signal strength varies from non- existent to poor.
 Fiona copes heroically with this.
 I have never wanted a mobile phone for anything other than an emergency call if you break down.
 But thank goodness F persuaded me of the merits of a so called ‘Smart’ phone.
-It has at least allowed her to pick up emails from time to time, but it is beyond the challenges this blogger is prepared to struggle with, and would result in me putting up nothing more than twitter like banality, which has never really appealed.
+It has at least allowed her to pick up emails from time to time, but it’s beyond the challenges this blogger is prepared to struggle with, and would result in me putting up nothing more than twitter-like banality, which has never really appealed.

-And I can still, of course, wish any readers who might still be out there a very happy, peaceful, and enjoyable Christmas time, in their own homes and cyber spaces, wherever they may be.
+I can still, however wish any readers who might still be out there a very happy, peaceful, and enjoyable Christmas time, in their own homes and cyber spaces, wherever they may be.